 Deadline to File

-- General (original) contractors: Within 6 months after the last day of work
+- General (original) contractors: Within 6 months after last furnishing labor or materials

-- Subcontractors and suppliers: Within 4 months after the last work of work or materials were provided
+- Subcontractors and suppliers: Within 4 months after last furnishing labor or materials

 - Laborers: Within 30 days of the last day of work